top of page

 Rachel can be heard performing as a leader and a side musician in a wide variety of settings and would love to see you at her next show!

-Outside of performing, Rachel is a dedicated music educator with over a decade of experience, consistently mentoring students to success in auditions and competitions, while holding a variety of leadership roles and director positions with various organizations such as UT Austin, DCI, Soundsport, and New School of Music Austin.
-She has served on faculty at Longhorn Music Camp and Texas Jazz and Blues Camp.
-Additionally, she has held Teaching Assistant appointments throughout the entirety her Masters and Doctoral studies, directing large and small ensembles and leading courses in her department.
-Currently, Rachel has a thriving private studio and clinician schedule and is frequently traveling to provide jazz and trumpet masterclasses.
+Outside of performing, Rachel is a dedicated music educator with over a decade of experience, consistently mentoring students to success in auditions and competitions, while also holding a variety of leadership roles and director positions with various organizations such as UT Austin, DCI, Soundsport, and New School of Music Austin.
+Rachel has taught three years of middle school band in central Texas at a thriving CCC program and has held a private studio since 2011, which is now the primary vehicle for her teaching.
+Outside of lessons, Rachel has served on faculty at Longhorn Music Camp and Texas Jazz and Blues Camp and is a frequent judge for trumpet and jazz auditions for TMEA and NTC.
+During her studies she has held Teaching Assistant appointments throughout the entirety her Masters and Doctoral studies, directing large and small ensembles that have included premiers of her own arrangements and performances with guest artists such as Branford Marsalis and Micheal Dease, while also leading courses within the jazz and music department.
+Currently, Rachel has a thriving private studio and clinician schedule and is frequently traveling to provide jazz and trumpet masterclasses, including her signature improvisation course "From Zero to Hero: Simple Steps To Sensible Improvisation".
 In 2025, she was elected to the Board of Directors of the Austin Jazz Society and is honored to serve her jazz community in this way.

-In her free time, Rachel enjoys reading, playing with her cats, exercise, and going hiking with her partner.
+In her free time, Rachel enjoys reading, playing with her cats, exercise, and traveling.
 She is a coffee aficionado and loves to seek inspiration from visual art.

 Rachel plays a Yamaha Custom Z trumpet, an Adams F1 flugelhorn, and a custom Hammond Design mouthpiece.
 Rachel is proud to serve as a Hammond Design endorsing artist.